 These sentiments can carry whiffs of prejudice.
 But as the green-cards-for-wall offer makes clear, what ultimately prevents immigrant solidarity is not intolerance, it’s competition.
 You might well grow frustrated if you were standing in a long line, moving at a glacial pace, and you saw people in a different, much shorter line moving briskly into the same space.
 Or if you were worried that people were about to cut in front of you, or that, having patiently waited for ten years, you were about to lose your spot.
 In TSA queues, traffic jams, and green card lines alike, tensions rise.

-But airline security lanes are finite resources.
+But airport security lanes are finite resources.
 Green cards are not, and the current employment cap is worse than arbitrary.
 It was enshrined in legislation that’s nearly three decades old, written at a time when the country was roughly 25 percent smaller and the immigrant population was half what it is today.

 Indeed, it’s unclear why the U.S. needs a cap at all.
 Research overwhelmingly shows that highly educated immigrants help improve the wages of all American-born workers.
 They pay taxes that help fund everything from public schools to Medicare.
 All immigrants, and particularly high-skilled ones, help bolster the country’s GDP.
 Perhaps that’s why Canada, one of the most popular destinations for Indians who are abandoning America’s backlog, does not impose strict limits on the number of highly skilled permanent residents it can add.
 The country makes it easy for foreign-born college graduates to stay.